 (5) Notice to an administrator of an intended application shall lapse and shall be incapable of being renewed, and the administrator may act as if he had not received the notice, if, before the expiration of three months after the date on which he first receives notice of the intention to make the application or before the sooner expiration of 12 months from the date on which the administrator became entitled to administer the estate of the deceased in Western Australia, the administrator does not receive notice that the application has been made to the Court; but nothing in this subsection shall prevent the subsequent making of the application.

-[Section 20 amended by No. 48 of 2011 s.
+[Section 20 amended: No. 48 of 2011 s.
 12.]

 21A.
 Evidentiary matters